 Investigations are likely to include as a minimum, full [complete] blood count (and peripheral smear [blood film] and Lactate Dehydrogenase [LDH] to help exclude malignancy), acute phase reactants (ESR, CRP and occasionally Ferritin) and pending the clinical context, blood cultures or serology for infection (e.g., streptococcal infection, yersinia for reactive arthritis), autoantibodies, Antinuclear antibodies - not diagnostic but in the context of JIA, increases the risk of chronic anterior uveitis).

 HLA B27 - The presence of HLA B27 is common in many healthy people.
-In the presence of inflammatory arthritis, HLA B27 can associate with axial spine involvement (which may present later on with pain / stiffness in the neck or lower back) and acute uveitis (which will cause a painful red eye and different to the chronic anterior uveitis observed in many cases of JIA).
+In the presence of inflammatory arthritis, HLA B27 can associate with axial spine involvement (which may present later on with pain / stiffness in the neck or lower back) and acute uveitis (which will cause a painful red eye and is different to the chronic anterior uveitis observed in many cases of JIA).
 The presence of HLA B27 has implications for monitoring and eye screening as it associates with acute uveitis in Enthesitis Related Arthritis.
 In the context of oligoarticular JIA and enthesitis, the presence of HLA B27 may predict increased likelihood of axial spine involvement (sacroiliitis); notably HLA B27 status is not diagnostic and even if negative, with inflammatory back pain, further investigation is needed with imaging MRI.

 Imaging such as radiographs, ultrasound or MRI may be needed but if the latter is performed, then using gadolinium is very sensitive to detect synovitis.
 MRI of the spine and sacroiliac joints (with gadolinium) is warranted if the presentation suggests inflammatory back pain as a feature of JIA; radiographs are very difficult to interpret in adolescents and the radiation exposure is considerable.